shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 <b>Infectiousness of Gun Crime</b>
 <p>
 Due to computational power, we have not yet run the algorithm over the entire dataset.
 The 2008 gun crimes have been subset by geographic area, time, and crime type.
+In all cases, gun crime shows contagious behavior.
 For a subset of the community areas (community areas 20-25), we find a $\theta$ value of $0.93$.
 Interpreted, this means that if $100$ crimes were observed at a given location, the next $93$ crimes observed within a $1.6$km radius and $12$ hours would have been triggered by the original $100$.
 We have also run this algorithm over other subsets and obtained different results, but in all cases there is spatio-temporal triggering of gun crimes.
 </p>

 </details>